 How to Choose Between IPOs and Direct Listings?

 According to University of Florida finance professor Jay Ritter, companies that go public via direct listing outperform the major broad indexes of the S&P 500 and initial public offering.
 Ritter told The Wall Street Journal that the share value of companies that went public using a direct listing rose over 64% compared to nearly 27% for IPO companies.

 An increasing number of companies opt for a direct listing, but doing so requires them to consider several factors.
 It is essential to consult with a business expert to help you understand the benefits and risks of raising money through an IPO or direct listing.

-Contact our attorneys at Structure Law Group to determine the correct route for your company.
+Contact our LA and Silicon Valley business attorneys at Structure Law Group to determine the correct route for your company.
 Call (408) 441-7500 or send us an email to get a case evaluation.